gideonshaked/eecs398-final-project-power-outages/index.md

 #### Coefficient of Determination

-$R^2$ measures how well the model explains the variability of the target variable:
+coefficient of determination measures how well the model explains the variability of the target variable:

 $$
 R^2 = 1 - \frac{\sum_{i=1}^n (\hat{y}_i - y_i)^2}{\sum_{i=1}^n (y_i - \bar{y})^2}
 $$

-- **Advantages**: $R^2$ provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
+- **Advantages**: coefficient of determination provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
 It complements RMSE by showing how well the model captures overall variance rather than just minimizing error.

-Together, RMSE and $R^2$ offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.
+Together, RMSE and coefficient of determination offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.

 ## Baseline Model